drorata/ds-dask_cluster_example/README.md

 -var 'dockerRegistry="repo.url/image-name:latest"'
 ```

-**Note** that use of two environment variables for the AWS keys.
+**Note** the use of two environment variables for the AWS keys.
 Other variables defined in `var.tf` are passed as parameters.

 <!-- could you restructure this paragraph a bit? --->
 Once finished, you can access the newly created scheduler node by: `ssh -i ~/.aws/key.pem ec2-user@$(terraform output scheduler-info)`.
 For this to work, you might need to download a `pem` file from AWS console.
 In the cluster you can check the log at `/var/log/user-data.log`.
 You can also check the status of the running Docker containers using `docker ps`.
 Lastly, if everything went well, you should be able to access the web interface of the cluster.